- Date: 2019

 - Residential Area (m²): 72,248

-This 62-storey 225m high apartment building will be located close to the River Thames at the western end of Middle Dock, directly opposite the principal arrival point of West Plaza at Canary Wharf Underground Station.
+This 62-storey 225m high apartment building is located close to the River Thames at the western end of Middle Dock, directly opposite the principal arrival point of West Plaza at Canary Wharf Underground Station.

-With an area of 66,982sqm (720,988sq ft) it will comprise 636 apartments (including 4 penthouses) and 7 guest rooms, gym and pool facilities, residents’ amenity areas, restaurant, café and retail units at ground level.
+With an area of 66,982sqm (720,988sq ft) it is comprised of 636 apartments (including 4 penthouses) and 7 guest rooms, gym and pool facilities, residents’ amenity areas, restaurant, café and retail units at ground level.

 The slim diamond shape of the tower is determined by the narrow footprint of the site and diagonal alignment of adjacent streets.
 This optimises pedestrian movement, maintains views and presents a clear and striking new landmark form for Canary Wharf.